 Dr. Yelu Zhang is a psychiatrist and medical educator at Beth Israel Deaconess Medical Center (BIDMC) and an Instructor in Psychiatry at Harvard Medical School.
 She completed medical school at Boston University and her general psychiatry residency at BIDMC.
 Her work bridges neuroscience and clinical psychiatry, with a focus on integrating brain-based understanding into mental health care and education.
 She is passionate about training the next generation of psychiatrists to think critically about the mind, brain, behavior, and evidence-based care.

-Janelle Lardizabal is a Research Student focused on developing infographics and educational content.
-She graduated from Northeastern University in May 2025 with a Bachelor of Science in Behavioral Neuroscience and is currently on the pre-medical track.
+Janelle Lardizabal is a Research Assistant focused on developing infographics and other educational content.
+She graduated from Northeastern University in May 2025 with a Bachelor of Science in Behavioral Neuroscience.
 She was introduced to this team through her work as a Medical Assistant in BIDMC's Cognitive Neurology Unit, and she is excited to combine her interests in research, education, design, and neuroscience.
 In her free time, she enjoys journaling, exploring Boston, and spending time with friends.

-I'm Melissa Padilla, a graduate student at Boston University, completing my master's degree in medical sciences and an alumna of the University of Massachusetts Boston, where I earned my bachelor's degrees in biology and psychology.
-I am currently working as a research student in Dr. Yelu Zhang's psychiatry lab for my thesis project, where my work focuses on using multimedia tools, such as infographics, to enhance neuroscience education.
-Outside of academics, I love spending time with my family and dog, reading, and practicing pilates, all hobbies that keep me grounded, balanced, and able to show up as my best self in my academic work.
+Melissa Padilla is a graduate student at Boston University, completing her Master's degree in Medical Sciences.
+She is an alumna of the University of Massachusetts Boston, where she earned her Bachelor's degrees in Biology and Psychology.
+She is currently working as a Research Student in Dr. Yelu Zhang's psychiatry lab for her thesis project, where her work focuses on using multimedia tools, such as infographics, to enhance neuroscience education.
+Outside of academics, she loves spending time with her family and dog, reading, and practicing pilates, all hobbies that keep her grounded, balanced, and able to show up as her best self in her academic work.

 Collaborators and Mentors